aie-onramp/aie01-staging/Session_02_Front_End_UI_Development_&_Deployment_of_LLM_Applications/BreakoutRoom.md

 Welcome!
 This guide will walk you through two demos that showcase modern development workflows using v0, Cursor, and best practices.
+We’ll complete these together during the breakout session, and you can continue on your own afterward if we don’t finish.

-## What Is This Assignment?
+## What You'll Be Working On?

-This assignment teaches you how to build and deploy modern web applications using AI-powered development tools.
+We will build and deploy modern web applications using AI-powered development tools.
 You'll learn to leverage v0 (an AI tool for generating frontend code), Cursor IDE (an AI-enhanced code editor), and industry-standard deployment practices with GitHub and Vercel.

 **You will master:**
 - **AI-Powered Development:** Use v0 to generate complete frontend applications from natural language prompts